tobyjaffey/mqtt-serial-router/README.markdown

 All commands are single lines of "\r\n" terminated ASCII text with arguments separated by spaces.

+Addresses, keys, values and ids are all freeform strings.

 The following escape sequences are accepted:

     '\ ' -> ' '